micmejia/bible-dump/AMPC/Genesis/Gen 49.md

-But unstable _and_ boiling over like water, you shall [^c]not excel _and_ have the preeminence [of the firstborn], because you went to your father's bed; you defiled it--he went to my couch!
+But unstable _and_ boiling over like water, you shall not excel _and_ have the preeminence [of the firstborn], because you went to your father's bed; you defiled it--he went to my couch!